Cyber-Scribe/Brick-Building-Game/README.md

 The only issue with it is that it does not work in Explorer.
 I'm sure I could get it to work with a bit more effore but I have moved onto other projects now.

 This is completely open source and you are free to re-use, ammend and take ideas from it as you want.

+A full working version can be found at www.disco-computer.com